Volunteer & Intern in Ghana | Volunteer Abroad

 Projects Abroad offers the opportunity to travel to Ghana to help build important infrastructure, like classrooms, toilet blocks, libraries, and homes.
 You’ll work in one of the many little rural villages found in Akuapem Hills and stay with a local host family.

-3. Healthcare
+3. Volunteer in Healthcare

 Proper resources for treatable diseases, such as tuberculosis and HIV/AIDS, could help solve many health issues too many people face in Ghana — and give them the opportunity to live healthy, fulfilling lives.
 Join a healthcare volunteer program and help support initiatives to bring medical services to those in Ghana who need it most.

-4. Girls’ and Women’s Empowerment
+4. Volunteer for Girls’ and Women’s Empowerment

 Did you know that the average schooling for girls in Ghana is two years less than boys?
 With the right support and opportunities, Ghanaian women can unlock their full potential and transform themselves, their families and their communities.

-5. Football Coaching
+5. Volunteer for Football Coaching

-As Ghana’s national sport, football (a.k.a. soccer) is not only a passion for many youths, it’s also a way to meet friends, build teamwork skills and stay physically fit.
+As Ghana’s national sport, football (a.k.a. soccer) is not only a passion for many youths, it’s also a way to meet friends, build teamwork skills, and stay physically fit.
 If you love football, you’ll love volunteering in Ghana as a football coach.

 You can travel to coach soccer in Ghana at any time of year on Projects Abroad’s Volunteer Soccer Coaching Project.
 You’ll gain coaching experience while helping kids improve their skills and develop their fitness.